Embracing Gratitude Improves Everything

 Leaders Build Relationships by Avoiding Criticism

 Building and maintaining positive relationships take work and intentionality.
 Needless to say, relationships are easier in the absence of strong emotion and conflict.
-But when conflict leads to strong emotions, we have a prime opportunity to build trust and strengthen … Read More
+But when conflict leads to strong emotions, we have a prime opportunity to build trust and strengthen those relationships.
+On the flip side, when conflict results in emotional flooding, the human tendency … Read more

 The Danger of Focusing Only on Business Outcomes